 - Looker provides a quick way to check the CoC code for the Heads of Household.
 Suggestions for creating a look can be found here.

 - More broadly, if the household has any issues such as two Heads of Households or no Head of Household, then those households will not be included in the report.
-The [HUDX-223-AD] report includes a field at the top of the report that identifies the households with this type of problem

 - A project set-up setting to check is the selected CoC has also been selected as one of the Program's Continuum of Care served.
 If not selected, the project will not be included in the report, even if it served clients from the CoC